TomasMiskov/irina-web/index.md

 <img class="profile-picture" src="assets/images/irina-eu-flag.png">

 Hi, I'm Irina!
 I'm a researcher and (almost) lawyer working at the intersection of human rights, EU policy, and anti-trafficking work.
-Currently based in Brussels, I'm doing a Bluebook Traineeship at the **European Commission** after spending the last year as a Researcher at **La Strada International**.
+Currently based in Brussels, I'm doing a Bluebook Traineeship at the **European Commission**.
+Previously, I spent 2 years at **La Strada International** as a researcher.

-My academic path has been a bit of a winding one — I studied European Studies (with a heavy dose of EU law), then a Master's in Public International Law focused on migration, and somewhere along the way I also picked up a Bachelor's in Psychology because understanding *why* people do what they do felt just as important as understanding the rules they're supposed to follow.
+I have an interdisciplinary academic background: starting with European Studies (with a heavy dose of EU law), and continuing with a Master's in Public International Law.
+Somewhere along the way I also picked up a Bachelor's in Psychology because understanding *why* people do what they do felt just as important as understanding the rules they're supposed to follow.
 All three at the **University of Amsterdam**.

-I care a lot about evidence-based policy, doing research that actually reaches the people it's meant to help, and the small but stubborn details that make EU institutions tick.
+I have a curious mind, always looking to learn, build on the knowledge that I have and bring together different disciplines.
+I’m always happy to connect with people and don’t shy away from a challenge.
+I care a lot about evidence-based policy and doing research that actually reaches the people it's meant to help.

 ## Experience